Suvekshya Gautam

 Research

-Social Exclusion and Risk Sharing: Evidences from Nepal
+Social Exclusion and Risk Sharing: Evidence from Nepal

 Financial Exclusion Social Networks Consumption Smoothing